Peter Wilkinson (drummer)

-Peter Wilkinson is an Australian drummer who was a member of the rock band, The Saints.
+Peter Wilkinson is a drummer who was a member of the rock band The Saints.

 Wilkinson joined the group in 1999, and appeared first on the 2001 album Spit the Blues Out and, later, on Nothing is Straight in My House (2005) and Imperious Delirium (2006).

-Wilkinson then joined The Saints band mate, Chris Bailey on a detour with French band H-Burns, to form Bailey Burns.
+Wilkinson then joined The Saints band mate Chris Bailey on a detour with French band H-Burns to form Bailey Burns.
 They recorded the album Stranger, released 2011, and proceeded to tour in France.
 The Saints album King of the Sun, released in 2013, was recorded in Trackdown studios, Sydney, again with Wilkinson behind the drums.